chickensoft-games/GodotEnv/README.md

 - ✅ Download, extract, and install Godot 3.0/4.0+ versions from the command line on Windows, macOS, and Linux (similar to tools like [NVM], [FVM], [asdf], etc.
 - ✅ Switch the active version of Godot by updating a symlink.
-- ✅ Automatically setup a system `GODOT` environment variable that always points to the active version of Godot.
+- ✅ Automatically setup a user `GODOT` environment variable that always points to the active version of Godot.
 - ✅ Install addons in a Godot project from local paths, remote git repositories, or symlinks using an easy-to-understand `addons.json` file.
 No more fighting with git submodules!
 Just run `godotenv addons install` whenever your `addons.json` file changes.
 - ✅ Automatically create and configure a `.gitignore`, `addons.json`, and `addons/.editorconfig` in your project to make it easy to manage addons.
 - ✅ Allow addons to declare dependencies on other addons using a flat dependency graph.